Chuck Leavell: Biography

 Leavell enjoys "giving back" to the community of his birth.
 In 1992, he played on a record titled "Mr. President", which was produced by noted Birmingham jazz keyboardist and vocalist Ray Reach for the purpose of raising money for the homeless in the Birmingham area.
 Leavell and several other well-known Alabama musicians (including Wayne Perkins, Chuck Tilley, Charlie Hayward, and Kelley O'Neal) donated their time for this project.

 On March 20, 2008, Leavell was given a BAMA Award (Birmingham Area Music Award) for his contributions to the Birmingham, Alabama musical heritage.
 The 2008 BAMA Awards ceremony was held at the Alabama Jazz Hall of Fame (in the historic Carver Theatre in the Birmingham Civil Rights District).
 Leavell performed at this ceremony accompanied by the Alabama Jazz Hall of Fame All-Stars directed by Ray Reach.
 Also, at the same ceremony, a BAMA Award was bestowed upon keyboardist/producer Peter Wolf.

 Leavell makes time to involve himself with other causes, and in 2008 performed with a supergroup which opened for Chuck Berry in Boston.
 The concert raised money for artists struggling with addiction.
 Leavell also serves on the Georgia Commission for Hearing Impaired and Deaf Persons.

 In 2013, Leavell was nominated for a Blues Music Award in the 'Pinetop Perkins Piano Player' category.
 Leavell is the celebrity spokesperson for Sealevel Systems, Inc.

 A documentary of Chuck Leavell's career and life outside of music, Chuck Leavell: The Tree Man, directed by Allen Farst, premiered at Dayton, Ohio's "The Neon" theatre on November 6, 2020.
 The film, featured in a number of film festivals in 2020, won the Sedona Film Festival's People's Choice Award.

-The film, featuring Mick Jagger, Keith Richards, Charlie Watts, Ronnie Wood, David Gilmour, Dickey Betts, Warren Haynes, John Mayer, Julian Lennon, Billy Bob Thornton, Charlie Daniels, Bonnie Raitt, Bruce Hornsby, Chris Robinson, Miranda Lambert, Eric Church, Mike Mills, Pat Monahan, John Popper, and Lee Ann Womack among others will be available for streaming beginning December 1, 2020.
+The film, featuring Mick Jagger, Keith Richards, Charlie Watts, Ronnie Wood, David Gilmour, Dickey Betts, Warren Haynes, John Mayer, Julian Lennon, Billy Bob Thornton, Charlie Daniels, Bonnie Raitt, Bruce Hornsby, Chris Robinson, Miranda Lambert, Eric Church, Mike Mills, Pat Monahan, John Popper, and Lee Ann Womack among others, was made available for streaming beginning December 1, 2020.